-The average person doesn't put much thought into the difference between "tripping" and "slipping.”
-But, when it comes to injuries caused by the negligence of another, a personal injury attorney must know the difference between the two types of falls.
+The average person doesn't put much thought into the difference between "tripping" and "slipping."
+Often, people use these terms interchangeably.
+But, when it comes to injuries caused by another person's negligence, a personal injury attorney must know the difference between the two types of falls.

-If you or a loved one have been injured in a fall caused by a slip or a trip, our experienced injury attorneys are available to help.
+If you or a loved one have been injured in a fall caused by a slip or a trip, our experienced slip and fall attorneys are available to help.
 For more information, contact us online or call us directly at 800-800-5678 to schedule your free consultation.